seshadricloud/Devops-Interview-Questions/Devops_interview_all.md

 8) What is vpc peering and what are vpc endpoints?
 9) What are the components in vpc?
 10) What is nat-gw in vpc?
-11)Vpc peering
+11) Vpc peering
 12) How do you check logs in vpc?
-13)Public subnet and private subnet
+13) Public subnet and private subnet
-14)What is NAT gateway ??
+14) What is NAT gateway ??
 15) What is Nat-GW?
 16) What is VPC Peering?
-17)Why natgw and IGw are used.
+17) Why natgw and IGw are used.
-18)How to convert public subnet to private subnet
+18) How to convert public subnet to private subnet
 19) How will you identify which is private subnet and public subnet
 20) What is a private link?
 21) HPA vs VPC